 It’s easy enough to find a definition for the word “natural” in the dictionary.
 Merriam-Webster gives these two: being in accordance with or determined by nature, or having or being a classification based on features existing in nature.
 It sounds simple enough, until you start talking about food product design.
 The Code of Federal Regulations (CFR) does not define natural.
 Without a standard reference, manufacturers are left to make the call for labels of nonmeat foods and beverages.
 To add to the conundrum, opinions within the industry vary because of the need to balance cost and meet ever-changing consumer expectations.

-When the color isn’t what people expect, it can be off-putting.
+When the colour isn’t what people expect, it can be off-putting.
 This may be one reason why clear colas have been less successful,

-Conventional Class I caramel colors are not stable below pH 3.5.
+Conventional Class I caramel colours are not stable below pH 3.5.
 D.D.
 Williamson has developed a Class I caramel that is stable below pH 2.5 for soft drink concentrates.